-Modular Classes.
-Classes are taught in a hybrid, modular format consisting of 21⁄2 days of face-to-face sessions, Thursday evening through Saturday afternoon, accompanied by online preand post-assignments.
-There is also the option to participate remotely in a live class via Zoom or by viewing the Zoom recording of a class on your own schedule.

-Fall sessions are held in September, October, and November; spring sessions are held in January, February, March, and April.
+Modular Classes: Face to Face or Virtual Synchronous.
+The Ed.D. program is designed primarily for in-person, face to face instruction.
+Interaction among candidates and with the instructor is an important part of the learning process.
+Classes are taught in a hybrid, modular format consisting of $2\frac{1}{2}$ days of face-to-face sessions, Thursday evening through Saturday afternoon.
+There are online pre- and post-assignments in the weeks before and after each mod.
+Fall sessions are held in September, October, and November; spring sessions are held in January, February, and March.
+There are limited Summer offerings with two modular classes offered back to back, typically the third week of June.
 The exact dates of the mods are available approximately six months in advance.
 See Course Rotation by Class (Appendix).
 Candidates may only take one course per session, up to three sessions per semester.